Efraín Álvarez: LA Galaxy II

 Born in Los Angeles, California, Álvarez signed with LA Galaxy II of the United Soccer League on August 2, 2017.
 In signing with the side, Álvarez became the youngest signing in USL history, ahead of the previous holder Alphonso Davies, at 15 years, one month, and 14 days. Álvarez made his professional debut for LA Galaxy II on October 7, against Portland Timbers 2, he came on as a 46th-minute substitute for Adrian Vera as LA Galaxy II won 3–2.
 In playing, Álvarez became the youngest player to ever play a USL match.

 Álvarez was moved to parent club LA Galaxy ahead of their 2018 season, but was loaned back to the reserve team.

 LA Galaxy

 Álvarez made his senior team debut on March 2, 2019, and assisted on a goal during a 2–1 victory over the Chicago Fire.
 On September 2, 2020, Álvarez scored his first MLS goal against the Portland Timbers, the first in a 3–2 win.

 Tijuana

 On 8 September 2023, Álvarez joined Liga MX club Tijuana.
 He made his debut shortly after in Tijuana's 2–1 victory over Toluca on September 15, 2023, being substituted in for Eduardo Armenta in the 90th minute.

 Guadalajara

-On 31 May 2025, Guadalajara reached a 4-year agreement to sign Álvarez for a reported fee of $8 million, with an option to extend one more year.
+On May 31, 2025, Guadalajara reached a 4-year agreement to sign Álvarez for a reported fee of $8 million, with an option to extend one more year.
+Prior to the start of the season, it was announced Álvarez would wear the number 10 jersey. Álvarez made his debut with the club on July 19 on 2nd Matchday of the Apertura against León, coming on a substitute on the 68th minute for Cade Cowell in a 1–0 loss.
+On August 22, Álvarez scored his first goal with Chivas in a 3–3 away tie against his former club, Tijuana, the second for his side from a free-kick, which won Goal of the Year award.